What Happens When Someone Is Arrested in Marion County

 Some people arrested on certain charges will need to see a judge the next day at a hearing called “first appearance.”

-If someone has a bond set so high that they don’t think they can afford to pay for a Marion County Bondsman to get them out, there are a couple of choices available.
+If someone has a bond set so high that they don’t think they can afford to pay for a bondsman to get them out, there are a couple of choices available.
 One, they or their attorney can try to get a bond hearing scheduled.
 During a bond hearing, the judge presiding over the case has the opportunity to reconsider the set amount and lower the bail.
-Or, you could ask an Ocala bondsman for some time to pay part of the fee.
+Or, you could ask the bonding company for some time to pay part of the fee.

 First Appearance Hearing In Marion County